Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 Now let’s consider both sides of the event system, producer (`Pond.emit`) and consumer (`Fish`).

-- The `Fish` is required to handle all events it may possibly receive. `onEvent` must not take a type more narrow than the type associated with `where`.
+- The Fish is required to handle all events it may possibly receive. `onEvent` must not take a type more narrow than the type associated with `where`.
 Dropping `EventBar` from the type now makes the implementation easier: the impossible case of receiving an `EventBar` does not have to be considered anymore by `onEvent`.

-- `Pond.emit` meanwhile must not emit events into tags that do not declare a fitting type association. `Pond.emit(fooTag, barEvent)` must fail.
-But then, `Pond.emit(fooBarTag.and(fooTag), barEvent)` must also fail!
-And it does, because `BarEvent` is dropped from the associated type.
+- Events passed into`Pond.emit` must not be tagged with tags that do not declare a fitting type association.
+Emitting a `BarEvent` with a `fooTag` or `fooBarTag.and(fooTag)` fails because `BarEvent` is dropped from the associated type.

 ### OR